asiapay-lib/paysdk-ios-lib/README.md

 ### Framework file

-Add `AP_PaySDK.framework` file into your project by adding the dependencies in Build Phases / Link Binary With Libraries. and also add `Material.framework` file into your project by adding the dependencies in Build Phases / Link Binary With Libraries or add using  cocoapods as
+Add `AP_PaySDK.framework` file into your project by adding the dependencies in Build Phases / Link Binary With Libraries and also add `Material.framework` file into your project by adding the dependencies in Build Phases / Link Binary With Libraries or add using  cocoapods as

 ```